Robert Boyd (game developer): Epiphany in Spaaace! and Molly the Were-Zompire

-2D RPGs
+A remastered compilation pack of both games, under the modified title Molly the Werezompire, was released for Windows on December 29, 2023.
+Sam Wachter of RPGamer reviewed both games as "hilarious", saying that despite their short length, they were well worth the price.

 Breath of Death VII: The Beginning

 Co-created with William Stiernberg, Breath of Death VII: The Beginning was released on April 22, 2010, on Xbox Live Indie Games.
 A retro-style comedy RPG, Dem the Skeleton Knight, Sara the Ghost Historian, Lita the Vampire Techie, and Erik the Zombie Prince are customized via a branching ability tree.
 Robert felt that most turn-based RPGs were too slow, so Breath of Death VII battles employ a combo system based on player character choices with non-player characters receiving a strength bonus based on how many turns the fight has gone, giving the battles a pseudo time limit.
 Additionally, the number of encounters in an area are limited.
 With more than 40,000 sales, Breath of Death VII has a 2/3 conversion rate from the trial.

 Despite its title, it is the only game of its "series", and the previous "six" do not exist.
 The title is simply a parody of serial RPGs whose sequels are often not in chronological order.